esc/compress-me-stupid/slides.rst

 -----

 * Designed for: in-memory compression
-* Adresses: the starving CPU Problem
+* Addresses: the starving CPU Problem
 * (In fact, it also works well in general purpose scenarios)
 * Written in: C